-My day usually starts of with one or two good size mugs of French pressed coffee or a couple shots of espresso.
-Aside from the caffeine kick, I actually love the flavour of coffee.
-If for some reason I'm out of coffee (which is extremely rare) I'll usually opt for some cranberry juice or something not too sweet.
+My day usually starts of with one or two good size mugs of French pressed coffee or a couple of shots of espresso.
+Aside from the caffeine kick, I love the flavour of coffee.
+If for some reason I’m out of coffee (which is extremely rare) I’ll usually opt for some cranberry juice or something not too sweet.
 My beverage choices in the morning are relatively limited.
-Basically I am a coffee addict.
+Basically, I am a coffee addict.

-When you travel to New Orleans and go for breakfast at Cafe Adelaide or Brennan's they'll hand you a Brandy Milk Punch to get your day started.
-It doesn't really wake you up like coffee does, but it doesn't seem to make you sleepy either.
-It actually just seems to take the edge off the morning, especially if you've indulged the night before.
-I wouldn't recommend a Brandy Milk Punch as the way to start every morning, but it should be an option at a Saturday or Sunday brunch.
+When you travel to New Orleans and go for breakfast at Cafe Adelaide or Brennan’s they’ll hand you a Brandy Milk Punch to get your day started.
+It doesn’t wake you up like coffee does, but it doesn’t seem to make you sleepy either.
+It just seems to take the edge off the morning, especially if you’ve indulged the night before.
+I wouldn’t recommend a Brandy Milk Punch as the way to start every morning, but it should be an option at a Saturday or Sunday brunch.

 How to Make a Brandy Milk Punch